Seminormal toric varieties: Seminormal affine toric varieties

-The seminormalization of a complex algebraic variety can also be obtained by replacing its structural sheaf by the sheaf of rational functions which extend continuously, for the strong topology, on the closed points of the variety, see \cite{Bernard2021} or \cite{BFMQ} for algebraic closed fields of characteristic $0$.
+The seminormalization of a complex algebraic variety can also be obtained, as in the analytic case, by replacing its structural sheaf by the sheaf of rational functions which extend continuously, for the strong topology, on the closed points of the variety, see \cite{Bernard2021} or \cite{BFMQ} for algebraic closed fields of characteristic $0$.

 We are interested in studying seminormal toric varieties.
 Let us start with the affine case.
 Recall that an affine toric variety is an irreducible algebraic variety with a torus acting on it with a dense orbit.
 They can also be described as an irreducible variety whose associated ideal is a "toric" ideal i.e. a prime ideal generated by binomials.
 The main feature of these varieties is their combinatorics description :